Denver MBA (full-time) ‘ 18

 If you could tell your past-self one thing before you started grad school, what would it be?

 I would tell myself to take more chances in a subject that you aren’t familiar with.
-Looking back now, I wish I took more finance classes.
-Finance is not my strong subject, but I wish I studied it more and could then leave the MBA program with a finance concentration.
+Looking back now, I wish I had taken more finance classes.
+Finance wasn’t my strongest subject, and I wish I had studied it more so that I completed the MBA program with a finance concentration.

 What has surprised you the most about business school?

-The biggest surprise about business school was the bonds I formed with my classmates.
+The close bonds I formed with my MBA classmates surprised me the most.
 My original assumption that we would all be competitive and want to outdo the other person was wrong.
 The “competition” was friendly, but all my classmates were willing to help me out no matter what.
 The entire class formed a bond that will last us a long time.
 Another thing that surprised me was the availability of the professors.
 Being able to talk with my teachers one-on-one almost immediately was a good surprise.

 What are some of your favorite things to do in or around Denver?